sayantan1821/portfolio3.0/README.md

 **Option 1:**

-- Run `npm run build` to generate the production build folder.
+- Run `npm run build` or `yarn build` to generate the production build folder.
 - Enter the build folder, `git init` and push the generated code to the `master` branch of your new repository.
 That's it.
 Done.
   You may need to `git init` and force push at every new build.

 **Option 2 (will not work with [user pages](https://docs.github.com/en/github/working-with-github-pages/about-github-pages)):**

-- Run `npm run deploy` to build and create a branch called `gh-pages`.
+- Run `npm run deploy` or `yarn deploy` to build and create a branch called `gh-pages`.
 It will push the `build` files to that branch.
 - The last step in deploying is to enable `Github Pages` in settings of the repository and select `gh-pages` branch.

 Now, your website is successfully deployed and you can visit it at `<your-github-username>.github.io`.